agner/agner/README.md

 capabilities such as versioning, downloads and so on.

 Agner is a shorthand for *A Giant Nebula of Erlang Repositories*.
-It also pays homage to the Danish statistician "Agner Krarup Erlang".
+It also pays homage to the Danish statistician Agner Krarup Erlang.

 Motivation
 ----------